Find Schools

 Private not-for-profit Public vs. Private

 The total student population at Boise Bible College is 101, which includes 82 full-time undergraduates.
-The average graduation time for an undergraduate student at Boise Bible College is 4.3 years.
+For undergraduates at Boise Bible College, the average graduation time is 4.3 years.

 Private for-profit Public vs. Private